Build a professional affiliate website, try DreamHost for less than $3 →

 Reasons could be:

-No shame — this is a beginner thing, not a failure thing.
+No shame!
+This is an affiliate beginner thing, not a failure thing.

-The Real Question: How Much Can Beginners Make?
+The Real Question: How Much Can Affiliate Marketing Beginners Make?

 Okay, let’s talk numbers (the part everyone scrolls for).

-These are realistic ranges for beginners in 2026 with a blog or a new niche site:
+These are realistic ranges for affiliate beginners in 2026 with a blog or a new niche site:

 🟢 Month 1–3: $0–$100

 You’re learning.
-You’re picking programs.
+You’re picking affiliate programs.
 You’re crying over Google Search Console.
 Normal.

 🟢 Month 4–6: $100–$500

-This is when a few posts start ranking, and your first “OMG I made money” moment happens.
+This is when a few posts start ranking, and your first “OMG I made money from an affiliate program” moment happens.

 🟢 Month 6–12: $500–$2,000+